Leth33/SIT225_2025_T2/W3/README.md

 - Historical data export (CSV)
 - Optional offline analysis with Python

 Some technical challenges (e.g., serial port access & SSL issues) were resolved, showing the importance of debugging both hardware and software in IoT projects.

-✅ This setup met the assessment requirements and proved the usefulness of IoT platforms for real-time monitoring and deeper analysis.

----

-## 📂 Repository Contents